Breastfeeding Benefits Everyone

 According to national and local reports, most moms intend to breastfeed, but at the six month and one year marks, breastfeeding rates are dropping significantly.
 Here is the local data:

 Centers for Disease Control and Prevention (CDC) Data – Nebraska

-- According to the 2014 Centers for Disease Control and Prevention (CDC) report card, in 2011 only 46% of infants in Nebraska were still breastfeeding at 6 months of age, and less than 26% were breastfeeding at 1 year of age.
+- According to the 2018 Center for Disease Control and Prevention Breastfeeding Report Card, in 2015 just over 82% of moms in Nebraska ever breastfed, 57% of infants were still breastfeeding at 6 months of age, and 40% were breastfeeding at 1 year of age.

 Local Hospital Tracking - Lancaster County

 - According to data from the two maternity care hospitals in Lincoln, 91% of moms intend to breastfeed.